 - Mains power

 - Hand-washing facilities (on site)

-- Declaration that nobody within the household/building is (at the time of examination) self-isolating, shielding, or displaying symptoms of COVID-19.
+- Declaration that nobody within the group/household/building is (at the time of examination) self-isolating, shielding, or symptomatic with COVID-19 symptoms.

 Each candidate will also need: